kubedb/docs/docs/guides/perconaxtradb/monitoring/builtin-prometheus/index.md

 Forwarding from [::1]:9090 -> 9090
 ```

 Now, we can access the dashboard at `localhost:9090`.
 Open [http://localhost:9090](http://localhost:9090) in your browser.
-You should see the endpoint of `builtin-prom-md-stats` service as one of the targets.
+You should see the endpoint of `builtin-prom-px-stats` service as one of the targets.

 <p align="center">
   <img alt="Prometheus Target" height="100%" src="/docs/guides/perconaxtradb/monitoring/builtin-prometheus/images/built-prom.png" style="padding:10px">
 </p>

 Check the labels marked with red rectangle.
-These labels confirm that the metrics are coming from `PerconaXtraDB` database `builtin-prom-md` through stats service `builtin-prom-md-stats`.
+These labels confirm that the metrics are coming from `PerconaXtraDB` database `builtin-prom-px` through stats service `builtin-prom-px-stats`.

 Now, you can view the collected metrics and create a graph from homepage of this Prometheus dashboard.
 You can also use this Prometheus server as data source for [Grafana](https://grafana.com/) and create beautiful dashboard with collected metrics.